Department of Physician Assistant Studies

 Temporary Withdrawal from Program

-Students who find it necessary to request a temporary withdrawal from the PA program must submit a written request to the program director.
+Students who feel compelled to request a temporary withdrawal from the PA program must submit a written request to the program director.
+Students may request temporary withdrawal for medical or nonmedical reasons.
+Please see the PA program handbook for a full description of processes.

-Normally, students are readmitted to the program at the end of their leave if the Progress and Promotion Committee believes the purpose of the temporary withdrawal has been successfully achieved.
-The committee may require students to repeat course work before reentry after a prolonged absence.
+Students are readmitted to the program at the end of their leave if the Progress and Promotion Committee believes the purpose of the temporary withdrawal has been successfully achieved.
+The committee may require students to repeat coursework before reentry after a prolonged absence.

-The Physician Assistant program must be completed in no more than four years.
+The Physician Assistant program must be completed within 3 years and 3 months.
 Therefore, if a second temporary withdrawal is requested, students may be dismissed from the program or required to reapply to the program.

-Students who find it necessary to withdraw from the Physician Assistant program may reenter at that level only with concurrence of the Progress and Promotion Committee and the program director, on a space-available and case-by-case basis.
+Students who take a temporary withdrawal from the Physician Assistant program may reenter at that level only with the concurrence of the P&P Committee and the Program Director, on a case-by-case basis.
+A formal letter to the Program petitioning to return to the PA program is required.

 Tuition/Financial Aid for Physician Assistant Studies program